zeek/zeek-docs/doc/scripts/base/frameworks/cluster/main.zeek.rst

    function for uses that are not operating a cluster.

-   :name: the name of the data store to create.
+   :param name: the name of the data store to create.

-   :persistent: whether the data store must be persistent.
+   :param persistent: whether the data store must be persistent.

    :returns: the store's information.
 For master stores, the store will be